FusionAuth/fusionauth-site/README.md

 The FusionAuth site is open source.
 Found a bug, an issue, or a typo in our docs?
 File an issue or submit a pull request.

-## Tested code examples

-Many code blocks, especially those found in guides and tutorials, do not exist in the source markdown files.
-Instead, we use the `LocalCode` component to source them from snippets generated from tested complete projects with [Bluehawk](https://github.com/mongodb-university/Bluehawk).
-For projects that benefit from a cloneable repository, the `localcode` folder in this repository acts as the source of truth: changes to files in that directory automatically push to downstream artifact repository when you merge to the `main` branch of this repo.
-You can configure the artifact repo using the (optional) `repositoryUrl.txt` file.

-Astro builds automatically generate code snippets before rendering pages.

 ## Build

 To preview the site locally: